menchel/mtm-ex1/README.md

-Excersie 1 in the course: "introduction to sysyems programing" 234124.
+Excercie 1 in the course: "introduction to sysyems programing" 234124.